nissy220/Collatz_problem/README.md

-# Approximation of the stopping time distribution of the Collatz problem by the Brownian motion model.
+# Approximation of the stopping time distribution of the Collatz problem.
+This code can estimate the stopping time distribution and the max of the stopping time by the Brownian motion model.